Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 High level steps:

-    1) Solve it from various Src locations to a single Sink location.
+    1) Solve it for various Source to a single Sink location.
     2) Find the Maximum flow supported.
     3) Route the demands in the simulation model and then get a new residual graph.
     4) Repeat the steps for other sink locations.